 Hello project management!
 I’m slightly obsessed with crossing things off a to do list, and this free cloud-based app keeps all my projects in sync and moving along with assignments, deadlines, checklists, attachments, you name it.
 I used Trello for a couple of years and made the switch to Asana for all my client workflows and personal to do lists.
 You can even save your boards so creating a new project is a snap.
 Click here to try Asana for free >

 I can’t tell you how many hours this app has saved me.
 Gone are the days of word and excel for invoicing and tracking payments.
 Set up recurring or one-off invoices and let them work behind the scenes.
 Get paid online, track expenses, create proposals (and signatures upon approval- score), and even track your hours.
 With end of the year reports, tax season looks much less intimidating.
 If you’re self-employed, this is such a no-brainer.
-Click here to try Freshbooks free for 30 days >
+Click here to get 60% OFF Freshbooks >

 Let’s face it, ideas come and go quickly, regardless of your proximity to a computer.
 Evernote stores everything in one place from random notes, to books.
 No kidding, I have a client using this to write a book one free minute at a time.
 Personally, I use it to jot down social media captions before yoga class.
 Anything that’s on my mind gets digitally scribbled down, where I can look at it later from my desktop.
 Click here to check out the free Evernote app >